FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 - "Comment": just to give us a bit more context, where possible.

 The 3 first selections can all be found under "Material" > "Structure".
-Let us furthermore **sort alphabetically by (Hill) "Formula"**.
+Let us furthermore **sort alphabetically by (Hill) "Formula"** by clicking on the "Formula" heading.
-The column that is being used for sorting has an **arrow next to its name**.
-The **direction** of this arrow decides the **ordering**: ascending / alphabetical (up) or descending / reverse alphabetical (down).
-**Click on column header** to use it for sorting.
-The default ordering will be up.
-You can toggle it, by clicking the same column header again.
+(Click multiple times to toggle between ascending / descending ordering).

 !!! tip
     **What are entries exactly?**
     Entries are individually stored data packages, shown as rows in the overview table.
-    In our context, they mostly overlap with _individual calculations_, be they single-point or with updates to the atomic coordinates.
+    In our context, they mostly overlap with an _individual calculation_, e.g., a single-point calculation or a single molecular dynamics run.
     When separate calculations are linked together into a _workflow_ (see [Part II](part2.md)), the overall link also receives its own dedicated entry.
     Lastly, since NOMAD covers the whole of Condensed Matter Physics and Chemistry, entries can also be _experimental samples_ or _batches_.